frelon/suse-elemental/docs/building-linux-image.md

 The resulting system extension will be available in the `mkosi.output/` directory as `tools-1.0.x86-64.raw`.

-This system extension can be used as an overlay during the OS installation process, following the steps in [Prepare the system extension image as an overlay](#prepare-the-system-extension-image-as-an-overlay).
+This system extension can be used as an overlay during the OS installation process, following the steps in the next section.

-### Prepare the system extension image as an overlay
+#### Prepare the system extension image as an overlay

 The following steps prepare the example `elemental3-toolkit-3.0.x86-64.raw` extension image as an overlay: